 Vinegar has a long and interesting history.
 It is one of the oldest food sources and is considered to be one of the most versatile items you can keep in your pantry.
 In the past, it has been made from honey, fruit and even potatoes.
 While vinegar’s main purpose is as a food, its uses extend far beyond the kitchen.
-If you’ve never thought to use vinegar in your daily routine, take a look at these 9 uses for vinegar around the home.
-Check out our other interesting How to articles here.
+If you’ve never thought to use vinegar in your daily routine, take a look at these 9 ways to use vinegar for cleaning around the home.

 Vinegar can be used to clean windows, in the shower plus many others places around the house.
 This infographic will give ideas to get you started.
 You will save money, the environment and your health too!
 No harmful toxic chemical fumes!

 How to Use Vinegar for Cleaning: Disinfectant and deodorize as you clean.